This post contains affiliate links; see my privacy policy for details.

 I think they’re “The Best” because – after a year of trying – Earthling Co.’s bars are the ones that have persuaded more of my friends and family to switch from bottles to shampoo and conditioner bars.

-Speaking of friends & family, check out my very first gift guide, with my favorite, most gift-worthy ideas from small, sustainable companies, including Earthling Co.!
+Speaking of friends & family, check out my sustainable gift guide, with my favorite gift-worthy products and services from small companies, including Earthling Co.!

 You can use any link in this post for 15% off at The Earthling Co.!